 It takes into account emotions, thoughts, decision making, relationships, and everything related to the internal functioning of the mind.
 From the founding fathers of psychotherapy, such as Jung and Freud, to the recent studies on decision-making and memory, it continues to make its contribution to human evolution

 As you can imagine, psychology has undergone several evolutions over time.
-The understanding of the human mind has evolved significantly, from Freud's theories of psychoanalysis to the current theories of mental development.
+The understanding of the human mind has evolved significantly, from Freud's theories of psychodynamics to the current theories of mental development.

 Over the decade, new concepts have emerged, including the importance of mindfulness and neuroplasticity.
 When we consider neuroplasticity, for example, it refers to the ability of the human brain to shape itself over time and through experience